Jokyteo/computing-work/Horror.md

 "Are you insane get down from there, JULIE!!!"

 A fight broke out in the other room, I heard books falling to the ground.
 I squeezed my 6 year old body into a tiny ball, leaning against the bedroom wall, I wondered what was going on.
-Ever since the start of the year, my elder sister had gone insane and always screamed and yelled before going to bed.
+Ever since the start of the year, my elder sister had gone insane and always screamed and yelled before going to sleep.
+Her bedroom wall was always scribbled with her blood.

 _"The stickman comes to those who sleep,
 _when nightfall comes their souls he reaps.